-The Committee meets as often as it deems necessary and at least once a year.
+The committee meets as often as it deems necessary and at least once a year.

-Members are convened to meetings by the Chairman of the Committee or at the request of at least two of its members.
-The Chairman and CEO may also ask the Committee Chairman to call a meeting of the Corporate Social and Societal Responsibility and Environmental Sustainability Committee on a specific topic.
+Members are convened to meetings by the chairman of the committee or at the request of at least two of its members.
+The chairman and CEO may also ask the committee chairman to call a meeting of the corporate social and societal responsibility and environmental sustainability committee on a specific topic.
+Members of the committee may also be consulted in writing.

 Committee meetings are deemed valid if at least half of its members are present.
-A member of the Committee may not be represented by someone else.
+In case of written consultation, the deliberations of the committee shall be valid if at least half of its members have participated.
+A member of the committee may not be represented by someone else.

-Minutes of Committee meetings shall be prepared, including the agenda and the discussions that took place between the Committee members.
-The minutes shall be sent to Committee members.
-The Committee chairman or a designated member of the Committee reports the Committee's opinions and recommendations to the Board of Directors so that the Board can take decisions relating to them.
+Minutes of committee deliberations shall be prepared, including the agenda and the discussions that took place between the committee members.
+The minutes shall be sent to committee members.
+The committee chairman or a designated member of the committee reports the committee's opinions and recommendations to the board of directors so that the board can take decisions relating to them.

-- c) may invite any person who might provide the Committee with relevant and useful information to help it understand a topic, it being stipulated that the person's presence and the information provided to him shall be limited strictly to the agenda item for which he was invited; - d) shall exclude the Committee's non-independent Directors from the Committee's deliberations when it examines topics that might pose an ethical problem or Conflict of Interest.
+- may invite any person who might provide the committee with relevant and useful information to help it understand a topic, it being stipulated that the person's presence and the information provided to him shall be limited strictly to the agenda item for which he was invited; - shall exclude the committee's non-independent directors from the committee's deliberations when it examines topics that might pose an ethical problem or Conflict of Interest.